Creamy Cavatappi Pasta

 - 1/4 cup oil-packed julienned sun-dried tomatoes

-- 1/4 cup chicken broth or veggie
+- 1/4 cup low-sodium chicken broth or vegetable broth

 - 1/2 teaspoon Italian seasoning